C-m3-Codin/lsdups/Readme.md

 file hash is 0987654321fedcba: {Path: [file3.txt], Count: 1}
 ```

+## Improvements

+1. Implement optional recursive search to include subdirectories in the scan.
+2. Optimize the code for better performance by introducing multiple workers for parallel file processing.

 ## Contributing

 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Make sure to follow the project's code of conduct.